jp-quant/daedalus/docs/NEW_AGENT_PROMPT.md

 # COPILOT AGENT ONBOARDING PROMPT

-**Copy and paste this entire prompt into a new Copilot agent session to get it up to speed on the FluxForge codebase.**
+**Copy and paste this entire prompt into a new Copilot agent session to get it up to speed on the Daedalus codebase.**

 ---

 ## Project Overview

-You are joining **FluxForge** - a production-grade market data infrastructure for **mid-frequency quantitative cryptocurrency trading** (5-second to 4-hour holding periods).
+You are joining **Daedalus** - a production-grade market data infrastructure for **mid-frequency quantitative cryptocurrency trading** (5-second to 4-hour holding periods).

 ### Mission
 Build a competitive edge through **information processing**, not speed.
 We cannot compete with institutional HFT infrastructure.
 Our alpha comes from: